Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/executive-brief/handout.md

 In addition, the technical foundation has reached a level of maturity where it can support broader research use, including corpus development, computational analysis, and integration with modern data workflows.
 The research path is also clearer than before: reading and literacy studies, Brazil-grounded empirical work, South Korea as a current institutional proof point, and infrastructure-plus-dataset development can now be described as one connected program rather than as separate hopes.

-This creates a narrow window where institutional support can convert existing work into stable, grant-ready infrastructure.
+This creates a narrow window where institutional support can turn existing work into a stable, grant-ready program.

 ## What a PI or Host Institution Would Unlock

 A host institution would be building on an existing technical and data foundation, not initiating a new system.

-With a stable home, the project could transition from informal stewardship to formal infrastructure.
+With a stable home, the project could transition from informal stewardship to a more durable institutional program.

 This would enable: